CareF/QtGoogleOAuth/README.md

-# QtGoogleOAuth
+# QtOAuth2
-A Qt implementation of Google OAuth2
+A Qt implementation of Google (and maybe other) OAuth2

 This lib includes